Divergent (novel series): Allegiant

 The third and final main installment in the series takes place after the ending of Insurgent.
 Tris, Tobias, and their allies escape from a Chicago that is now dominated by the Factionless towards the fringes.
 They learn the real nature of Chicago's faction system and must then find a way to prevent a civil war from wreaking havoc on their hometown.

 Four: A Divergent Collection

 The anthology consists of five short stories previously released separately as e-books, in addition to three new ones.
 The book focuses on Tobias Eaton and is both a prequel and a retelling of certain events of the first book, Divergent.

 We Can Be Mended: A Divergent Series Epilogue

 The short story serves as an epilogue to the series.
-Taking place three years after the events of Allegiant, it focuses on Tobias and Christina as they slowly form a romantic relationship as a way to fill the void left behind by their dead lovers: Tris and Will.
+Taking place five years after the main trilogy, it focuses on Tobias and Christina as they slowly form a romantic relationship as a way to fill the void left behind by their dead lovers: Tris and Will.

+This story was initially released as a bonus ebook available with pre-orders and day-of-publication purchases of Roth's 2017 novel, Carve the Mark.
+Its English language edition is still only available as an ebook.

+The Sixth Faction: A Divergent AU (Alternate Universe)

+The Sixth Faction is an upcoming young adult dystopian novel by Veronica Roth and the first book in a planned duology set in the Divergent universe.
+Announced at BookCon 2026, the novel presents an alternate-universe storyline in which protagonist Beatrice “Tris” Prior chooses a different faction during her Choosing Ceremony, leading to major changes in her fate.
+The story explores identity, choice, and societal structure within a reimagined narrative.
+The book is scheduled for release on October 6, 2026, with a sequel expected in 2027.